YouTube Thumbnail Mistakes to Avoid (That Are Killing Your CTR)

 Inconsistent Branding Across Your Channel

 Build a simple template: a consistent colour palette, a single font family, and a repeatable layout structure.
 Then vary the imagery, expressions, and accent colours per video so each thumbnail still feels fresh.
-Consistency builds recognition; variation keeps it interesting.
+Consistency builds recognition.
+Variation keeps it interesting.
 Try A/B testing your thumbnails to find the template style that resonates best with your audience.

 Wrong File Size or Resolution